fstein/FluoQ/README.md

 Fluorescence Quantification macro for ImageJ

 #Download
 Please note, that simply right clicking on the file FluoQ_beta.ijm and save it to a folder does not work.
-You either need to send a request via GitHub to download this file.
+You need to send a request via GitHub to download this file.
 Alternatively, you could just drop me a mail (frank.stein@embl.de) and I will send you the right file asap.

 #Installation